blacknred/full-auctionapp/WIKI.md

       5. add bidder to observers
       6. sends offer notifications to observers
    2. author
-      1. cannot change offer in _active_ status
+      1. can change offer only in _failed_ status
       2. can delete own offer before _finished_ status
       3. cannot bid own offer
       4. cannot see bidders in _is-anonymous_ mode
    3. bidder
       1. can make one(_is-single-bid_) or many bids
-      2. bid must have price that incrementes(_sell-mode_) or decrementes(_buy-mode_) the nearest price by fixed(_bid-step_) of free amount
+      2. bid must have price that incrementes(_sell-mode_) or decrementes(_buy-mode_) the nearest price by fixed(_price-step_) of free amount
       3. can delete own bid
-      4. cannot bid if doesnt have enough rating in _min-rating-bid_ mode
+      4. cannot bid if doesnt have enough rating in _bidder-min-rating_ mode
       5. cannot see other bidders in _is-anonymous_ mode
       6. can bid _blitz-price_ to attempt to finish auction before ending
 2. ended(_ends-at_) or blitz-price-bid created
    1. there are no bids
-      1. system transits offer to _failed_ status and sends notifications to author and observers
+      1. system transits offer to _failed_ status and sends notifications to author/observers
    2. there are bids
-      1. system transits offer to _inactive_ status and sends notifications to author and observers
+      1. system transits offer to _inactive_ status and sends notifications to author/observers
       2. author have to accept/reject bid during 1 day, otherwise last bid is a winner
          1. system transits offer to _finished_ or _failed_ status and sends notification to author and observers
          2. system sends notifications to author and won bidder to rate each other for _finished_ offer